louis77/tuner/README.md

 ## Features

 - Uses radio-browser.info catalog
-- Presents a random selection of stations
+- Presents a various selection of stations (random, top, trending, genres)
+- Save favourite stations
 - Sends a click count to radio-browser.info on station click
 - Sends a vote count to radio-browser.info when you star a station
 - DBus integration to pause/resume playing and show station info

 ## Upcoming

-- List stations you starred
-- More selection screens (Trending, Most Popular, Country-specific)
+- More selection screens (Popular networks, Country-specific)
+- More filter options (country)
 - Community-listening: see what other users are listening to right now
 - Other ideas?
 Create an issue!